Rokucraft/RokuWiki/docs/nations/air/council.md

 - Western Air Temple
 - Gyantse Village

-Each one of them is independent with their own councils.
-Those councils are established by one prominent leader (Abbot, Abbess, Mayor) and are accompanied by two senior Monks or Nuns.
+Each location is independent and run by its own council.
+The councils consist of a leader who is an Abbot, Abbess or Mayor, and 2 senior Monks or Nuns.

 The people elect an Abbot, Abbess or Mayor through a vote.
 The elected leaders have a four-month grace period; after that, other political opponents may challenge them to an election.